Nanami18/Nanami18.github.io/_pages/about.md

 Hi!
 I'm a Master's student in Computer Science at the [University of Washington](https://www.cs.washington.edu/), where I completed my Bachelor's degrees of computer science (B.S.) and mathematics (B.A.) in 2022.

 I'm broadly interested in Natural Language Processing and Computer Vision and I'm very fortunate to work in Professor [Noah A. Smith](https://nasmith.github.io/)'s Lab.
-In the past summer, I worked with [Ofir Press](https://ofir.io/) on investigating the compositionality in the language model, and also developed a new prompting method called Self-ask that improves the ability of language models to answer complex questions.
+In the past summer, I worked with [Ofir Press](https://ofir.io/) on investigating the compositionality in the language model, and also developed a new prompting method that improves the ability of language models to answer complex questions.

 During my undergraduate years, I also worked in Professor [Dieter Fox](https://homes.cs.washington.edu/~fox/)'s lab on unseen object segmentation and tracking, reinforcement learning, and interactive structural understanding.